 Pallet LCA studies have been independently conducted using ISO 14044 Life Cycle Assessment methodology.
-The European, USA and Australian studies were summited to a peer review process, following the ISO 14044 standard
+The European, USA and Australian studies were summited to a peer review process, following the ISO 14044 standard.

 The RPC study for South America conducted in 2016 followed ISO 14044 and incorporated supply chain and environmental data that is specific to this region.
 The RPC study for Australia in 2010 also follows ISO and has been peer reviewed.
 The RPC study for the USA was conducted also following ISO standards and peer reviewed by a panel of LCA and packaging experts in 2013.
 The USA RPC study was updated in 2017.
 The 2016 LCA savings were re-calculated and restated using the 2017 report.
 The restatement was performed as the 2017 data was considered to be more accurate estimation of the 2016 performance and the restatement allows a more appropriate comparisons between the measurement periods.
-A table comparing the difference between LCA results published in FY16 and the restated FY16 LCA figures for the FY17 sustainability review is provided below.
-The key difference was an updated method to measure the water saved during the LCA cases.